dickysamudra09/dickysamudra09/README.md

 ### Hi My Friends 👋

 I am a software developer.
-I come from poor city.
+I come from malang city.
 I have work experience as a junior fullstack developer at Sindo Lah PTE.LTD.

 <!--
 **dickysamudra09/dickysamudra09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.